midhunkalarikkal/FullDomain/Notes/Nodejs.md

 `How to Ensure Other Handlers Work`
 ------------------------------------
-If you want other handlers to respond appropriately, make sure to Place more specific handlers before generic ones.
+If we want other handlers to respond appropriately, make sure to Place more specific handlers before generic ones.

 ```js